bytesbyt/puzzle-game/README.md

 ![js](assets/images/js_validator.png)

-- Light House
+- Accessibility
+    - Chosen colors are easy yo read and accessible by running it through lighthouse in devtools.

 ![js](assets/images/lighthouse.png)

 ### Unfixed Bugs

 The drag and drop event in Javascript does not work on touchscreen.
-If I have more time, this bug will be fixed.
+If I have more time, this issue will be fixed.

 ## Deployment